Larger Scale Offers Better Security in the Nakamoto-style Blockchain

 \subsubsection{System Model}

 We begin by defining the symbols employed in this section:

-\textbf{Node Sets.} We partition blockchain nodes into validator nodes, which actively participate in generating new blocks and reaching consensus, and zero-power nodes, which only forward information and blocks, store a copy of the entire ledger, and help verify transactions but do not generate new blocks.
+\heading{Node Sets.} We partition blockchain nodes into validator nodes, which actively participate in generating new blocks and reaching consensus, and zero-power nodes, which only forward information and blocks, store a copy of the entire ledger, and help verify transactions but do not generate new blocks.
 We denote the set of all validators as $\mathcal{V}$, and the number of validators as $n_{\text{val}} = |\mathcal{V}|$.
 The number of zero-power nodes is denoted as $n_{\text{zp}}$, and the total number of nodes is $n = n_{\text{val}} + n_{\text{zp}}$.
-Without loss of generality, we assume that each validator possesses equal power.
+Without loss of generality, we assume that each validator possesses equal power \cite{Combiningghostandcasper}.
 Thus, the adversary's relative power can be characterized as the ratio of the number of validators it controls to the total number of validators in the system.
+It is worth noting that zero-power nodes also participate in block propagation.
+According to Ethereum PoS node statistics in November 2025, ignoring zero-power nodes would underestimate network latency by over 90\% \cite{EthereumPoS}.
 We further assume that all nodes are divided into honest nodes $\mathcal{V}_h$ and adversarial nodes $\mathcal{V}_a$, with the number of honest nodes $n_h = |\mathcal{V}_h|$ and adversarial nodes $n_a = |\mathcal{V}_a|$.